-- 2. Where the side yard of a lot abuts a street and the adjoining lot fronts on that street, no accessory building shall be located in that portion of the rear yard lying closer to that street than the distance specified by this article as the minimum side yard width. - 3.
+- 2. Where the side yard of a lot abuts a street and the adjoining lot fronts on that street, no accessory building shall be located in that portion of the rear yard lying closer to that street than the distance specified by this article as the minimum side yard width. - A. An applicant may choose 20% of their lot depth for the rear yard in lieu of the 20-foot setback requirement. - 3.
 Requirements for manufactured homes on individual lots are the same as for single-family dwellings. - 4.
 For permitted residential dwellings, the requirements of the R-9 residential district shall apply. - 5.
 For buildings over fifty 50 feet in height, one foot of additional front yard depth is required for each two feet of height over 50 feet. - 6.
 The first five feet may be developed only for sidewalk, grass and plants; it may not be used for offstreet parking. - 7. (reserved) - 8.
 In no case shall a rear yard depth greater than 75 feet be required. - 9.
 On any street except South Main Street (North Carolina Highway 87), Harden Street (North Carolina Highway 54), Elm Street, Hanover Road, East Gilbreath Street, Pine Street.
-South Maple Street to Gilbreath Street, and South Marshall Street, the minimum required front yard depth shall be 10 feet less than shown herein if: - a.
-The average front yard depth of the two closest dwellings fronting on the same side of the street and within 500 feet of the lot in question is 10 or more feet less than the indicated minimum front yard depth, or b.
-The average front yard depth of all dwellings fronting on the same street and within 500 feet of the lot in question is 10 or more feet less than the indicated minimum front yard depth.
+South Maple Street to Gilbreath Street, and South Marshall Street, the minimum required front yard depth shall be 10 feet less than shown herein if:

+- A. The average front yard depth of the two closest dwellings fronting on the same side of the street and within 500 feet of the lot in question is 10 or more feet less than the indicated minimum front yard depth, or - B. The average front yard depth of all dwellings fronting on the same street and within 500 feet of the lot in question is 10 or more feet less than the indicated minimum front yard depth.